Foreword

 Of a proof system.
 A proof system is sound if, for every FALSE statement, the Prover can (almost) never produce an accepting proof.

 Statistical vs Computational Soundness.
 The notion of soundness described above is known as statistical soundness or information-theoretic soundness.
 It considers all possible adversaries, including those with unlimited resources.
 In most real-world applications, we are only concerned with bounded adversaries: we usually limit ourselves to adversaries running probabilistic polynomial-time algorithms.
-This adversarial model is formalised by the notion of an argument (rather than a proof, see our discussion here) and that of computational soundness.
+This adversarial model is formalised by the notion of an argument (rather than a “proof”) and that of computational soundness.
+Computational soundness is defined in the same was as information-theoretic soundness but is only required to hold against probabilistic polynomial-time adversaries.

 Stronger Soundness variations